About the Museum

 What to Expect

 Following the example of Kate and Eugene Debs, we strive to create a welcoming environment.
-A trained docent will offer each guest a one- or two-hour guided tour.
+A trained museum guide will offer each guest a 30-90 minute guided tour, depending on visitor preference and staff availability.
 Abbreviated tours are available upon request.
 Amenities include a gift shop, guest seating in each room, and a first-floor single-occupancy restroom.
 Photography (minus flash) is encouraged.
 Advance permission from the museum director is required for videography.

 Physical Accessibility

-Currently, the Debs Museum is not ADA compliant.
+The Debs Museum is not wheelchair acessible at this time.
 The first floor is accessed via six steps up to the front porch entrance.
 Our ongoing restoration project includes the construction of a wheelchair ramp to the first floor.
 The second and third floors are only accessible via winding staircases.
 Upon request, docents can provide in-person guests with pre-recorded or live video tours of the second and third floors.
 Full-length virtual tours are always available.

 Assessments